thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

 Opens the action's popup window in the specified window.
 Defaults to the current window.
-Returns false if the popup could not be opened because the action is disabled or has been removed from the toolbar.
+Returns false if the popup could not be opened because the action has no popup, is of type :value:`menu`, is disabled or has been removed from the toolbar.

 .. api-header::
    :label: Parameters